intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/6_1_GPU_Llama2-7B.md

 ## 6.1.4 Load Tokenizer

 A tokenizer is also needed for LLM inference.
 You can use [Huggingface transformers](https://huggingface.co/docs/transformers/index) API to load the tokenizer directly.
-It can be used seamlessly with models loaded by BigDL-LLM.
+It can be used seamlessly with models loaded by IPEX-LLM.
 For Llama 2, the corresponding tokenizer class is `LlamaTokenizer`.

 ```python
 from transformers import LlamaTokenizer